Twashi1/vivium/vault/Script.md

 > Get a component on an entity
 > TODO: not necessary with how API is shaping up to be other than for debug/print purposes?
 > `ANY`

-`vSetBufferData(table arrayData, vDataType elementType, vEntity entity) -> nil`
-> Modify the data passed as arrayData
-> We assume arrayData starts at index 1 at can be incrementally indexed
-> `SUBMIT, SETUP, UPDATE`, privileged in `SUBMIT`

 `vSetBufferUsage(vBufferUsage, vEntity entity) -> nil`
 > Set the usage of a buffer